gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 **Type introspection** is the feature of reflection to ask the object something about something in particular.
 For example, you could ask an object if it has a `get_area()` member function in order to call it, or you could query the object to know if it has a `perimeter` data member convertible to int.
 What we're doing here is basically inspect the object to check if it fulfills a set of criteria.
 You can check for the validity of almost any expression in C++.

 **Meta querying** is what I refer when I have an object and ask it to expose a set of its attributes.
-For example, having a set of data members to iterate on and process.
+For example, querying the  set of data members of a class to iterate on and process. .
 This is what most people think about when talking about reflection in programming languages.
 It's the kind of information you can get out of a meta object.

 ## Type Introspection in C++